eXascaleInfolab/ActiveLink/README.md

 #### Embeddings
 For clustering entities (Structured Uncertainty sampling, see Section 3.2 of the paper for more details) we need to train their embeddings beforehand.
-We used [TransE model](https://github.com/thunlp/KB2E/tree/master/TransE) with the following parameters:
+We used the [TransE model](https://github.com/thunlp/KB2E/tree/master/TransE) with the following parameters:
 * method: bern
 * embedding size: 100
 * learning rate: 0.001
 * margin: 1

-Details on TransE model: *Yankai Lin, Zhiyuan Liu, Maosong Sun, Yang Liu, Xuan Zhu.
+Details on TransE: *Yankai Lin, Zhiyuan Liu, Maosong Sun, Yang Liu, Xuan Zhu.
 Learning Entity and Relation Embeddings for Knowledge Graph Completion.
 The 29th AAAI Conference on Artificial Intelligence (AAAI'15)*

 **NB** TransE requires mapping from entity/relation label to id.
-Use `entity2id.txt` and `relation2id.txt` files generated at the preprocessing step.
+Use the `entity2id.txt` and `relation2id.txt` files generated at the preprocessing step.

 ## Running a model
 #### Parameters